enkidevs/curriculum/spreadsheets/introduction/intro-to-functions-and-formulas/what-are-formulas.md

 ![data](https://img.enkipro.com/bd39918bdc033118ec692ce1f0d85edb.png)

-In this spreadsheet you have saved your weekly spending, and you would now like to find out the total amount spent.
+In this spreadsheet you've noted your weekly spending, and you'd like to figure out how much you've spent in total.

-Instead of manually adding all the number, you can create a formula that does this for you.
-To differentiate formulas from other data, they always start with an equal (`=`) sign.
-In this case, you want to go `B6`, and in that cell you would insert this:
+Instead of manually adding all the numbers, you can create a formula that does this for you.
+To differentiate formulas from other data, they always start with an equals (`=`) sign.
+In this case, you place your cursor to `B6`, and in that cell you'd insert this:

 ```text
 = B2 + B3 + B4 + B5